UT students may sign up at EEB 587.

 For your safety and the safety of your fellow student scholars, I ask that you wear a properly fitted mask while in class.
 This greatly reduces the transmission among residents of our community, helping to end this surge sooner and reduce the potential for another variant.
 It also reduces the chance that we unknowingly pass the disease to an unvaccinated or immunocompromised individual.

 Almost all of us prefer to learn face-to-face in a regular classroom setting - it is the core of teaching and learning here at UT.
 I have structured the in-person class to maximize student learning based on previous semesters.
-However, as covid surges and absences increase, I will need to balance the needs of in-person students as well as those who temporarily cannot attend.
+However, as covid surges and absences increase, I will need to balance the needs of in-person students as well as those who temporarily cannot attend (which may include me if I need to quarantine or isolate).
 In this case, I may make a class-by-class instructional decision to hold class online so that ALL students can learn together.
-This incidence should be reduced as covid passes.
+The chance of this should be reduced as covid passes.

-The class discussion board is public on Slack; you will need the [Slack invite code]https://join.slack.com/t/phylometh/shared_invite/enQtOTAwMDQwMTMyODMyLTM2N2I1YmRjNzhkM2ZhYWVhMzlhMjU1YzExZTQ2MGRlYTQyMzA3YzBjYWQyYzhmNGMxYzgzOTJhZTAwYTA2NzI) to join.
+The class discussion board is public on Slack; you will need the Slack invite code to join.

 Course made possible by: NSF CAREER grant to O’Meara & ongoing support from the Department of Ecology & Evolutionary Biology, U. of Tennessee, Knoxville.